Category: Musings-Articles

 Avoiding Higher Medicare Part B and Part D Premiums

-In 2022, the standard monthly Premium for Medicare’s Part B is $170.10 per month per person.
+In 2024, the standard monthly Premium for Medicare’s Part B is $174.70 per month per person.
 Higher Income Medicare recipients may have to pay higher premiums.
-“Higher Income” taxpayers for Medicare purposes refers to married couples with Modified Adjusted Gross Income (MAGI) exceeding $192,000, and single Medicare recipients with MAGIs over $91,000.
+“Higher Income” taxpayers for Medicare purposes refers to married couples with Modified Adjusted Gross Income (MAGI) exceeding $206,000 in annual income, and single Medicare recipients with annual MAGIs over $103,000.
 For Medicare purposes, your MAGI is your Adjusted Gross income (AGI) with tax-exempt interest income added back in.

 As you may also notice in the Table below, as your MAGI rises and exceeds various thresholds, your Part B and Part D premiums continue to rise accordingly.